franvozzi/franvozzi/README.md

 - 👋 Hi, I’m Francisco Vozzi
-- 👀 I’m interested in  internship as a junior for the summer.
+- 👀 I’m avaible for some IT trainee.
-- 🌱 I’m currently learning coding and design patters.
+- 🌱 I’m studying Bachelor of Computer Science at Universidad Empresarial Siglo 21.
 - 📫 How to reach me: -> linkedin https://bit.ly/3GkKAyD

 <!---